B&B Eastbourne – Local Area

 We are pleased to provide you with these links to local tourist attractions and venues

-Eastbourne is known as the Sunshine Coast, voted sunniest place in Great Britian in 2007, and living here it is easy to understand why.
-We have a protected climate, as we are in a 10 mile bay from Beachy Head in the west, to Hastings in the east.
+Eastbourne is known as the Sunshine Coast, voted sunniest place in Great Britain.
+Living here – it is easy to understand why.
+We have a protected climate, as we are in a 15 mile bay from Beachy Head in the west, to Hastings in the east.
 On the landward side we have the South Downs, so snow is a rarity, a mild climate is the norm, and wild winter seas with nature at its interesting.

 Eastbourne is ideal for a short break, or longer holiday at any time of the year.
 It is perfect for:

 and much more…

 It also offers good dining choices with excellent local lagers and ales.